Behind the Sightings

-Behind the Sightings is an American psychological thriller horror film directed by Tony H. Cadwell and produced by Tommy Vlahopoulos and Tom Sulkowski.
+Behind the Sightings is a 2021 American psychological thriller horror film directed by Tony H. Cadwell and produced by Tommy Vlahopoulos and Tom Sulkowski.
 The film, shot in a found-footage style, draws inspiration from the 2016 clown sightings.
-The film was originally scheduled for a theatrical release in the United States in October 2017, but had been delayed due to creative differences over the final cut.
+The film was originally scheduled for a theatrical release in the United States in October 2017, but was delayed due to creative differences over the final cut.
+It was released on July 7, 2021, on video-on-demand (VOD) platforms.

 Plot

 A young married couple, Todd and Jessica Smith, two filmmakers from Raleigh, North Carolina, set out to produce a documentary exploring the highly publicized sightings of individuals dressed as evil clowns.

 Production

 Executive producer Tommy Vlahopoulos stated in March 2017:

 Clowns have traditionally been associated with slapstick style performance, comedy or mime, but there has always been a dark side to a clown.
 This is not fake news.
 Behind the Sightings is centred around the terrifying clown sightings that shook the world last year, and an eager couple swept up in all the phenomenon.
 This is a very newsworthy subject, especially with all the continuous clown sightings.